Q: What is bus transportation like in Bielsko-Biala?

 Q: What is train transport like in Poland?

-A: The main train station of Bielsko-Biała (“Bielsko-Biała Główna”, literally meaning “Bielsko-Biała Main [Station]”) is located at the crossroads of the streets: Piastowska and Warszawska, in the northern part of the city centre.
-The station building was constructed in 1890.
-Besides the ticket offices and luggage store, it hosts also a post office, a café, a newspaper shop and a pharmacy.
+A: The main train station of Bielsko-Biała (Bielsko-Biała Główna, literally meaning “Bielsko-Biała Main [Station]”) is located at the crossroads of the streets: Piastowska and Warszawska, in the northern part of the city centre.
+The brick station building was constructed in 1890.
+Besides the ticket offices and luggage store, it hosts also a post office, a café, a kiosk and a pharmacy.

 Many Polish natives still use an abbreviation PKP while referring to the railway transportation in Poland as a whole, even though it is not precise anymore.
-While state-owned PKP (the abbreviation stands for “Polskie Koleje Państwowe” – “Polish State Railways”), through its subsidiaries, controls most of the train lines, many train stations and operates long-distance trains of PKP Intercity, most of the local trains are operated by independent companies, usually owned by the local governments.
+While state-owned PKP (the abbreviation stands for Polskie Koleje Państwowe – “Polish State Railways”), through its subsidiaries, still remains in control of majority of the train lines, many train stations and operates long-distance trains of PKP Intercity, most of the local trains are operated by independent companies, usually owned by the local governments.
 From Bielsko-Biała Główna depart trains of three companies: PKP Intercity, Koleje Śląskie and Polregio.
 While the PKP Intercity operates long-distance trains to cities as Warszawa, Białystok, Gdańsk, Gdynia, Poznań, Szczecin and Wrocław, Koleje Śląskie are the train operator of Silesian Voivodship and operate regional trains, mainly to Katowice, Pszczyna and Żywiec, and Polregio is nation-wide regional train operator, which trains connect Bielsko-Biała to Kraków and Wadowice.
 It is important to pay attention which train a passenger is boarding: from Bielsko-Biała Główna, Katowice main station (one of main railway transportation hubs in Poland) can be directly accessed by trains operated both by Koleje Śląskie and PKP Intercity – but the latter are significantly more expensive (also faster, not serving all the stops along the way and going beyond Katowice) and the tickets of Koleje Śląskie are generally not valid in PKP Intercity.
 Most of the Koleje Śląskie trains appear in their white and blue livery with black and yellow elements, Polregio trains are painted in silver, red and orange and PKP Intercity uses blue, silver, white and blueish grey colours on their trains.

 The tickets can be purchased at a ticket office, on the Internet or directly from the train staff.
 This last possibility, however, should be used as a last resort, because while buying a ticket this way and if starting a travel from a point with open cash office, a passenger can be charged additionally.
 The cost depends on the class of the train and distance.
 A 51% discounts appliers for holders of a Polish student ID cards aged below 26.